 For several years I have been researching the production of Franz Welz Klostergrab, a little understood, and even less documented Bohemian/Czech Firm.
 The majority of my research findings focused on what ended up being their interwar production, falling between WWI and WWII.
 Although we know of U.S. Customs records indicating import of their production into the United States, United Kingdom, and Australia as early as 1885, I believe that their most productive period was interwar production which appears to have been imported in large quantities by the Butler Brothers, a large U.S. wholesaler.

 During this same period, I have also studied a type of glass I suspected to be Welz because of some similarities to their interwar production, but never really focused on it as intently as the Deco style décors.
 This style of glass is what I would refer to as “Victorian” in design and feel.
 I do not believe that all of it is that early though.
-I now believe that a portion of it was produced just prior to WWI to appeal to a specific market.
+I now believe that a portion of it was produced prior to WWI to appeal to a specific market, and that the production extended into the 1920's and possibly longer..

 Amongst these have been a couple of décors in both a spatter style, and also a décor I now refer to as Harlequin Honeycomb.
 It appears to be an earlier variant of the Honeycomb décor found in the interwar production by Welz.
 The interwar production is most commonly found in a bright pink, a green with some mica content, and also a blue.